cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 > Describe the general area covered by the project.

 This will be a JavaScript project using Websockets and WebGL graphics to create a game with the aim of flocking objects away from your world and into another players.

 The aim of this project is to create a real time multi-user environment as well as to implement a Boids algorithm.

+The rendering of the Boids will be done client-side on the browser using Javascript.
+The server will mainly deal with instances of when Boids cross over into a different territory; letting the other client know the coordinates and heading of the flock so that it knows what to render and where.